The team at NDS Orthodontics offers treatment plans for children, adolescents and adults.

 - Hygiene: Because aligners are removable, proper teeth cleaning is easier to maintain.

-- Convenience: During an Invisalign treatment, appointments tend to be less frequent and shorter in duration.
+- Convenience: During aligner treatment, appointments tend to be less frequent and shorter in duration.

-While there are significant advantages to Invisalign, there are some limitations with the treatment.
+While there are significant advantages to aligners, there are some limitations with the treatment.
 Talk to Dr. Gajda at NDS Orthodontics to determine if this option is right for you.